Snowboarder killed in avalanche at Whistler Blackcomb

 Alerts in Effect

-Surfaces such as highways, roads, walkways and parking lots will become icy, slippery and hazardous.
-Ice build-up may cause tree branches to break.
-Utility outages may occur.
+Surfaces such as highways, roads, walkways and parking lots may become icy and slippery.

 Please continue to monitor alerts and forecasts issued by Environment Canada.
 To report severe weather, send an email to ONstorm@canada.ca or tweet reports using #ONStorm.